-According to the Crime Statistics Agency, between 1 April-30 June 2020, despite a decline in the number of family violence-related calls received by Seniors Rights Victoria, the number of older people victim-survivors recorded by Victoria Police increased and the number of incidents involving older people flagged as family violence-related by Ambulance Victoria doubled when compared to the same period in 2019.
-CXXIX
+According to the Crime Statistics Agency, between 1 April-30 June 2020, despite a decline in the number of family violence-related calls received by Seniors Rights Victoria, the number of older people victim-survivors recorded by Victoria Police increased and the number of incidents involving

-In addition to this, between April and the end of June 2020, the number of older people under protection/intervention orders increased by 10 per cent, compared to the same period in 2019. cxxx
+In addition to this, between April and the end of June 2020, the number of older people under protection/intervention orders increased by 10 per cent, compared to the same period in 2019.
+CXXX

 Council's pandemic needs assessment noted anecdotal evidence suggesting increased instances of elder abuse including financial abuse.
-However, in Whitehorse in 2020 there were 804 violent crime victim reports for persons aged 55+, which was less than the 957 reported in 2019.
-CXXXXII
+CXXXI However, in Whitehorse in 2020 there were 804 violent crime victim reports for persons aged 55+, which was less than the 957 reported in 2019.
+CXXXII